top of page

 The Consequences of Delayed Diagnosis

-Diabetes is a progressive multisystemic disease that silently damages multiple organs over time if left unmanaged.
+Diabetes is a progressive, multisystemic disease that silently harms multiple organs.
 Common complications include:

-Cardiovascular Diseases: Adults with diabetes have a 2–3 times higher risk of heart attacks, especially silent heart attacks and strokes.
+• Cardiovascular Diseases: Adults with diabetes have a 2 to 3 times higher risk of heart attacks.

-Kidney Failure: Diabetes is one of the leading causes of chronic kidney disease in India.
+• Kidney Failure: Diabetes is a major cause of chronic kidney disease in India.

-Blindness: Diabetic retinopathy affects up to 16.9% of diabetic patients under 50 years old.
+• Blindness: Diabetic retinopathy affects up to 16.9% of patients under 50.

-Limb Amputation: Neuropathy and poor wound healing increase the risk of foot ulcers and amputations.
+• Limb Amputation: Neuropathy increases the risk of foot ulcers that can lead to amputation.

-These complications not only reduce life expectancy but also impose a significant financial burden on families and the healthcare system and lead to poor quality of life.
+These complications not only reduce life expectancy but also impose a significant financial burden on families and healthcare systems.

 The Role of Herbal Medicines in Diabetes Management

-A significant number of Indians use herbal medicines for diabetes management—studies estimate usage rates between 58% and 67%.
-Popular remedies include Indian blackberry seeds (Jamun), Cinnamon bark (Daal-Chini), Fenugreek seeds (Methi), Bitter gourd juice (Karela), Guduchi stem juice (Giloy) and many more herbs.
+A significant number of Indians turn to herbal medicines for diabetes management.
+Studies estimate usage rates between 58% and 67%.
+Common remedies include:

-While some herbs show promise in managing blood sugar levels, their long-term use carries risks:
+While some herbs show promise in managing blood sugar levels, long-term use carries risks, including:

-Delayed Treatment: Over-reliance on herbal remedies often delays necessary medical intervention, worsening complications.
+• Delayed Treatment: Relying excessively on herbal remedies can worsen complications.

-Hypoglycemia: Combining herbs with conventional medications can dangerously lower blood sugar levels.
+• Hypoglycemia: Combining herbal products with conventional medications may dangerously lower blood sugar levels.

-Liver dysfunction: Herbal medicines have been associated with liver injury, known as herb-induced liver injury (HILI).
+• Liver Dysfunction: Herbal medicines can lead to herb-induced liver injury (HILI).

-Kidney dysfunction: Certain herbal supplements contain nephrotoxic compounds that have been linked to renal toxicity, chronic kidney disease (CKD), and kidney damage
+• Kidney Dysfunction: Certain herbal supplements have been linked to nephrotoxicity and chronic kidney disease.

-Lack of Standardization: Variability in herbal products' potency can lead to unpredictable outcomes and interactions with concomitant prescribed medicines.
+• Lack of Standardization: Variability in herbal products can lead to unpredictable outcomes.

-Patients must always consult healthcare providers before using any herbal medicine to avoid adverse effects or drug interactions, particularly when they are already taking medications for a medical or surgical ailment.
+Patients must consult healthcare providers before using any herbal medicine to avoid adverse effects or drug interactions.

 How Can We Improve Awareness?